 Honest bottom line

 Do not trust a Security+ pass-rate percentage unless CompTIA publishes it and defines the measurement.
-RoleMath's current reviewed evidence does not support one, and the official CompTIA page still needs a successful live recheck before this page can be promoted.
+RoleMath's current reviewed evidence does not support one: we read the official CompTIA page successfully on 2026-07-21, and the reviewed official page does not publish a candidate pass rate.

 Use what the evidence can support: SY0-701 exam structure, domain weights, cost, recommended background, O*NET task context, BLS occupation context, qualitative employer language, and AI-aware study practice.